MyPureCloud/developer-center-blog/source/2022-11-08-Process-Automation-Triggers/index.md

   "interactingDurationMs": 500
 }

-Example response from the test endpoint:
+Example of the response from the test endpoint:

 {
     "schemaValidation": {